 Based on the simulation of linear and logistic models, the present work aimed at comparing several Bayesian indices of effect “significance” (see Table 3), providing visual representations of the “behavior” of such indices in relationship with important sources of variance such as sample size, noise and effect presence, as well as comparing them with the well-known and widely used frequentist p-value and its arbitrary interpretation thresholds.

-The results tend to suggest that the investigated indices could be separated into 2 categories.
+The results tend to suggest that the investigated indices could be separated into two categories.
 The first group, including the pd and the MAP-based p-value, presents similar properties to those of the frequentist p-value: they are sensitive to the amount of evidence for the alternative hypothesis only (i.e., when an effect is truly present).
 In other words, these indices are not able to reflect the amount of evidence in favor of the null hypothesis (Rouder & Morey, 2012; Rouder, Speckman, Sun, Morey, & Iverson, 2009).
 A high value suggest that the effect exists, but a low value indicates uncertainty about its existence (but not certainty that it is non-existing).
-The second group, including percentages in ROPE and Bayes factors, seem sensitive both to presence and absence of effect, accumulating evidence as the sample size increases.
-However, the percentage in ROPE seems particularly suited to provide evidence in favor of the null hypothesis.
+The second group, including ROPE and Bayes factors, seem sensitive both to presence and absence of effect, accumulating evidence as the sample size increases.
+However, the ROPE seems particularly suited to provide evidence in favor of the null hypothesis.
 Consistently with this, combining Bayes factors with the ROPE (BF vs. ROPE), as compared to Bayes factors against the point-null (BF vs. 0), leads to a higher sensitivity to null-effects (Morey & Rouder, 2011; Rouder & Morey, 2012).

-We also showed that besides sharing similar properties, the pd has a 1:1 correspondence with the frequentist p-value, being its true Bayesian equivalent.
+We also showed that besides sharing similar properties, the pd has a 1:1 correspondence with the frequentist p-value, being its Bayesian equivalent.
 On the contrary Bayes factors appear as having a severely non-linear relationship with the frequentist index, which is to be expected from their mathematical definition and their sensitivity when the null hypothesis is true.
 This in turn can lead to surprising conclusions.
 For instance, Bayes factors lower than 1, which are considered as providing evidence against the presence of an effect, can still correspond to a “significant” frequentist p-value (see Figures 3 and 4).
-Percentages in ROPE are the indices the more closely related to the p-value, as their relationship appears dependent on another factor, the sample size.
-This suggests that the percentage in ROPE encapsulates additional information about the strength of evidence.
+ROPE indices are more closely related to the p-value, as their relationship appears dependent on another factor, the sample size.
+This suggests that the ROPE encapsulates additional information about the strength of evidence.

 What is the point of comparing Bayesian indices with the frequentist p-value, especially after having pointed out to its many flaws?
 While this comparison may seem counter-intuitive (as Bayesian thinking is intrinsically different from the frequentist framework), we believe that this juxtaposition is interesting for didactic reasons.
 The frequentist p-value “speaks” to many and can thus be seen as a reference and a way to facilitate the shift toward the Bayesian framework.
-Thus, pragmatically documenting such bridges can only foster the understanding of the methodological issues that our field is facing, and in turn act against the sectarism and isolation caused by a dogmatic approach to a framework.
-This does not preclude, however, that a change in the general paradigm of significance seeking in necessary, and that Bayesian indices are fundamentally different from the frequentist p, rather than mere approximations or equivalents.
+Thus, pragmatically documenting such bridges can only foster the understanding of the methodological issues that our field is facing, and in turn act against dogmatic adherence to a framework.
+This does not preclude, however, that a change in the general paradigm of significance seeking and ‘p-hacking’ is necessary, and that Bayesian indices are fundamentally different from the frequentist p-value, rather than mere approximations or equivalents.

 Table 3.
 Summary of Bayesian Indices of Effect Existence and Significance.